 JOB ROLES RELATED TO THIS QUALIFICATION INCLUDE:

 PATHWAYS INTO THE QUALIFICATION

 Individuals may enter SIT20316 Certificate II in Hospitality with limited or no vocational experience and without a relevant lower level qualification.

 After achieving SIT20316 Certificate II in Hospitality, individuals could progress to a wide range of other qualifications in the hospitality and broader service industries.

-6 core units
+1 core units